Charles Gavan Duffy: League of North and South

-Uniting activists across the sectarian and constitutional divide, in 1852 the League helped return Duffy (for New Ross) and 49 other tenant-rights MPs to Westminster.
+Uniting activists across the sectarian and constitutional divide, in 1852, the League helped return Duffy (for New Ross) and 49 other tenant-rights MPs to Westminster.
 In November 1852, Lord Derby's short-lived Conservative government introduced a land bill to compensate Irish tenants on eviction for improvements they had made to the land.
 The bill passed in the House of Commons in 1853 and 1854, but failed to win consent of the landed grandees in the House of Lords.

 What Duffy optimistically hailed as the "League of North and South" unravelled.
-In the Catholic South, Archbishop Cullen approved the leading Catholic MPs William Keogh and John Sadlier breaking their pledge of independent opposition and accepting positions in a new Whig administration.
+In the Catholic South, Archbishop Cullen approved the leading Catholic MPs William Keogh and John Sadleir breaking their pledge of independent opposition and accepting positions in a new Whig administration.
 In the Protestant North William Sharman Crawford and other League candidates had their meetings broken up by Orange "bludgeon men".

-An "Irish Mazzini"
+"Irish Mazzini"

-To the cause of tenant rights Cullen was sympathetic, but of Duffy he was deeply suspicious.
-Following O'Connell he described Duffy as an "Irish Mazzini"—condemnation from a man who had witnessed the Church's humiliation under Mazzini's Roman Republic in 1849.
+To the cause of tenant rights, Cullen was sympathetic, but of Duffy he was deeply suspicious.
+Following O'Connell, he described Duffy as an "Irish Mazzini"—condemnation from a man who had witnessed the Church's humiliation under Mazzini's Roman Republic in 1849.
 Duffy in turn accused the Church under Cullen of pursuing a "Roman policy" in Ireland "hostile to its nationality."

 Until O'Connell's death, Duffy suggested that Rome had "believed in the possibility of an Independent Catholic State" in Ireland, but that since O'Connell's death could "only see the possibility of a Red Republic".
 The Curia had, as a result, returned to "her design of treating Ireland as an entrenched camp of Catholicity in the heart of the British Empire, capable of leavening the whole."
-Ireland for this purpose had to be"thoroughly imperialised, loyalised, welded into England."
+Ireland for this purpose had to be"thoroughly imperialised, localised, welded into England."

 Cullen has been described as the man who "borrowed the British Empire."
 Under his leadership the Irish church developed an "Hiberno-Roman" mission that was ultimately extended through Britain to the entire English-speaking world.
 But Cullen's biographers would argue that Duffy travestied Cullen and his church's complex and nuanced relationship to Irish nationalism.—perhaps as much as Cullen caricatured Duffy's separatism.